swcarpentry/sql-novice-survey/_episodes/06-agg.md

 |------|--------------|----------------------|
 |roe   |8             |6.56                  |

-because the database manager selects a single arbitrary scientist's name rather than aggregating separately for each scientist.
+because the database engine selects a single arbitrary scientist's name rather than aggregating separately for each scientist.
 Since there are only five scientists, we could write five queries of the form: